cl-test-grid/cl-test-grid/reporting/README.md

 ==============================

-To understand a large result set it is necessary to group resuls into groups and further soubroups.
+To understand a large result set it is necessary to group results into groups and further subgroups.

 Pivot tables provide a more or less universal solution for grouping and sorting data according to values of selected